 A durable power of attorney is designed for use in case you become incapacitated (such as through illness or by accident) and are no longer able to make decisions for yourself.
 The regular durable power of attorney becomes effective when it is signed and notarized.
 A "springing" durable power of attorney becomes effective on the day in the future that you become incapacitated.
-If you never become incapacitated, it does not become effective and your attorney in fact exercises no authority over you or your assets.
-Both types of durable power of attorney remain valid and in effect until you specifically revoke or cancel the power of attorney or until you die (and your attorney in fact can still act on your behalf until actual notice of your death is received).
-Both types of durable power of attorney allow your attorney in fact to deal with the financial and property matters you specify in the document.
-You may not want your attorney in fact to have authority over certain assets, such as a mutual fund you want to pass by will, or your house.
+If you never become incapacitated, it does not become effective, and your agent exercises no authority over you or your assets.
+Both types of durable power of attorney remain valid and in effect until you specifically revoke or cancel the power of attorney or until you die (and your attorney-in-fact can still act on your behalf until actual notice of your death is received).
+Both types of durable power of attorney allow your agent to deal with the financial and property matters you specify in the document.
+You may not want your agent to have authority over certain assets, such as a mutual fund you want to pass by will, or your house.
 And remember, a power of attorney is not a substitute for a will.
 You still should have a will for the disposition of your property after you die.